GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/solutions.md

 ![Fancy Store](images/fancy-store-original.png)

 You should see the same website that you tested earlier.
 Congratulations!
-Your website fully runs on Kubernetes.
+Your website is now fully running on Kubernetes!

 ## Challenge 4: Scale the Application to Handle Increased Traffic